How to Quit Zyn: Tapering vs. Cold Turkey

 Our Practical Recommendation

-If you use nicotine pouches heavily every day, tapering is often easier to stick with because it reduces the shock of one abrupt stop.
+If you use nicotine pouches heavily every day, tapering is often easier to stick with because it reduces the impact of one abrupt stop.
 Shrinking intake by about 10-20% at a time can make cravings and routine disruption more manageable while you build a custom taper schedule that adapts to your specific habit.
+If you still prefer cold turkey, protect the first 72 hours with sleep, food, hydration, and a trigger plan before you remove the last pouch.

 Sources